aferust/opencvd/README.md

 has been highly influenced by it.

 ## Disclaimer
 I don't describe myself as the most brillant d programmer around.

-Pull requests are welcome for growing and enhancing the binding.
-I am willing to add more contributors to the project.
-Let's make it a complete binding to opencv.
+## Contributions
+* Found a bug or missing feature? open an issue or it is better you fix/wrap it and make a pull request.
+* If you think that some implementation would be rewritten in a more d-idiomatic way, please implement it and make a pull request.
+* I was super lazy to add @nogc attributes to the wrapper functions.
+I am planning doing it if I find some free time.
+If you know what you are exactly doing well, please go for it and make pull requests.

 ## Important note
-Please always use updated git repo (~master).
+Please always use git repo (~master) which is up to date.
 The library on the dub repo only exists for increasing the visibility of the library.

 ## Requirements